Skip to content

 • Children's Diagnostic and Treatment Center

-The above-listed entities participate in an Organized Health Care Arrangement.
-This means that your medical information flows freely between these entities to carry out your treatment, payment for your treatment and for health care operations and we do not require written agreements between entities.
+This list may not reflect recent acquisitions, construction, or sales of entities, sites, or locations.
+These entities participate in an Organized Health Care Arrangement.
+This means that your protected health information (PHI) flows freely between these entities to carry out your treatment, payment for your treatment, and for health care operations and we do not require written agreements between entities.

 HOW WE MAY USE OR DISCLOSE YOUR PROTECTED HEALTH INFORMATION

-Broward Health is permitted to use and disclose your medical information in accordance with federal and state regulations.
-The Health Insurance Portability and Accountability Act (HIPAA) is a set of Federal Regulations which safeguard the privacy and security of your Protected Health Information and establishes certain rights with respect to your Protected Health Information.
-At times, State or other regulations may afford more protection or provide additional patient rights that exceed the regulations outlined under HIPAA.
-In these and all other applicable cases, Broward Health will abide by the most stringent of the regulations as they pertain to Protected Health Information, including obtaining your prior written authorization, as required, before any such information is disclosed to a third party.
+Broward Health is permitted to use and disclose your PHI in accordance with federal and state regulations.
+The Health Insurance Portability and Accountability Act (HIPAA) is a set of Federal Regulations which safeguard the privacy and security of your PHI and establishes certain rights with respect to your information.
+In some situations, state or other laws may provide you with greater privacy protections or additional rights than HIPAA.
+In those situations, Broward Health will follow the law that provides you with the greatest level of protection, including obtaining your written authorization when required.

-The following set of categories outlines the different ways in which Broward Health uses and discloses Protected Health Information.
-For each category of uses and disclosures a description and example is provided for better understanding.
+The following categories outline the different ways in which Broward Health uses and discloses your PHI.
+For each category of uses and disclosures, an example is provided for better understanding.
 Not every use and disclosure is explicitly listed.
-However, all permitted uses and disclosures of Protected Health Information that are allowable under the law fall within one of these categories.
+However, all permitted uses and disclosures of PHI that are allowable under the law fall within one of these categories.

 • Share all necessary medical information between hospitals, clinics, physicians, employees, volunteers, and independent contractors